9beach/analyze-sgf/README.en-US.md

   # ......
 ```

-Now, run `analyze-sgf` with a SGF/GIB file, for example, `shin-vs-lian.sgf`,
+Now, run `analyze-sgf` with SGF/GIB files, for example, `shin-vs-lian.sgf`,
-the simple analysis result will be printed out, and a file `shin-vs-lian-analized.sgf`
+the simple analysis result will be printed out, and a file
-is generated.
+`shin-vs-lian-analized.sgf` is generated.

 ```console
 $ analyze-sgf shin-vs-lian.sgf